Capital Structure (LBO) Modeling

 Analyze Investor’s Expectations

-- Properly calculate the investor’s internal rate of return
+- Properly calculate the investor’s IRR

 - Understand and incorporate operating and debt ratios